Legal Writing Program

 Legal Analysis, Research and Communications (LARC)

-Legal Analysis, Research and Communications (LARC) is a three-hour course that you will complete during two consecutive quarters.
+Legal Analysis, Research and Communications will be completed over 2 years.
 In this course, students learn fundamentals in important aspects of legal writing and problem-solving, including: (1) legal organization (issue, law, application, and rebuttal), (2) legal clarity (sensitivity to legal terms of art, statutory phrases, and elements of proof), and (3) legal specificity (always tying general legal principles and elements to particular facts of the case).
 Students also receive instruction in legal research and citation.

 LARC, Part I focuses primarily on the basics of drafting a memorandum of law using case analysis, along with instruction about researching and citing cases.
 Students complete two memoranda during the first quarter of LARC.